 1. INTRODUCTION

 Neuroblastoma, the most common solid extracranial tumour in children, remains one of the major challenges in paediatric oncology.
-Despite the introduction of new treatment strategies, including high-dose chemotherapy followed by autologous bone marrow (BM) or stem cell transplantation (SCT), [1][2] the outcome of these patients remains poor, secondary to relapses occurring even after extensive multimodal interventions .
+Despite the introduction of new treatment strategies, including high-dose chemotherapy followed by autologous bone marrow (BM) or stem cell transplantation (SCT), based on clinical trials results [1][2] the outcome of patients with high-risk neuroblastoma remains poor, secondary to relapses occurring even after extensive multimodal interventions .
 The development of effective adjuvant therapeutic strategies was identified as the only viable approach to further enhance outcomes in this disease, with tumour-specific immunotherapy developed to target both newly diagnosed and relapsed disease [1], [7], [8].

-A disialoganglioside (GD2), highly expressed on the surface of neuroblastoma cells, is a suitable target for immunotherapy [7], [8][9].
+A disialoganglioside (GD2), highly expressed on the surface of neuroblastoma cells, is a suitable target for immunotherapy [7], [8], [9].
 The introduction of anti-GD2 antibodies was a breakthrough in the treatment of high-risk neuroblastoma (HR-NBL).
 Maintenance therapy based on anti-GD2 antibodies, such as dinutuximab and dinutuximab beta (DB), has proved to be effective for patients with HR-NBL in the first-line setting with about 15% improvement in survival benefit (event-free survival and overall survival) shown in COG and SIOPEN studies (p<0.001), with no additional benefit when adding cytokine (interleukin-2 [IL-2]) [1], [12], [13] – which led to the recommendation to use anti-GD2 without IL-2.
 In Europe, currently DB is the only anti-GD2 approved by the European Medicines Agency (EMA) since May 2017 for the treatment of neuroblastoma.
 It is a chimeric monoclonal IgG1 antibody produced in Chinese hamster ovary (CHO) cells [14].
 DB is indicated both in first-line maintenance and in relapsed/refractory setting [14].
 In 2020 a humanized anti-GD2 antibody was registered in relapsed/refractory neuroblastoma by Food and Drug Administration (FDA) – naxitamab (NAXI), previously known as hu3F8 [15].
 Both DB and NAXI can bind to GD2 on the cell surface and induce complement-dependent cytotoxicity (CDC) and antibody-dependent cell-mediated cytotoxicity (ADCC) [15], [16], [17].
 While NAXI was shown to have greater affinity to GD2 than DB [18], stronger binding does not necessarily translate into greater efficacy [1], [19].
 Indeed, DB was shown to mediate stronger ADCC effector function when used in equimolar amounts [1].
 Granulocyte-macrophage colony-stimulating factor (GM-CSF) is co-administered with NAXI to enhance its cytotoxic activity [15], however comparative prospective clinical evidence supporting the added benefit of this cytokine is lacking.
 The results of comparative analyses indicated that infusions of DB (in combination with 13-cis-retinoic acid and IL-2) resulted in significantly longer overall survival in patients with relapsed/refractory neuroblastoma, compared to patients who did not receive immunotherapy (HR=0.52 and 0.60 versus different historical controls) [20].
 NAXI was approved by FDA under accelerated approval based on overall response rate (34-45%) and duration of response (median 6.2 months) from two single-arm, ongoing studies: 12-201 and 230 [15].
-Anti-GD2 immunotherapies have also become standard of care in relapsed/refractory neuroblastoma in combination with chemotherapy [4][5].
-Anti-GD2 monotherapy is given subsequently as maintenance depending on disease control [21][15], [22].
+Based on randomized controlled trial results anti-GD2 immunotherapies have also become standard of care in relapsed/refractory neuroblastoma in combination with chemotherapy [4][5].
+Anti-GD2 monotherapy is given subsequently as maintenance depending on disease control [21], [22].
 There are no head-to-head trials comparing anti-GD2 immunotherapies DB and NAXI in the treatment of relapsed/refractory neuroblastoma.
 Nonetheless, a comparison of these therapeutic interventions can be made indirectly through the utilization of aggregated, published results from NAXI trials and individual patient data (IPD) from DB trials.